swcarpentry/r-novice-inflammation/01-supp-intro-rstudio.md

 > ## Learning Objectives {.objectives}
 >
-> * Get familiar with RStudio interface
+> * Get familiar with RStudio interface.
-> * Understand the difference between script file and console
+> * Understand the difference between script file and console.
-> * Demonstrate useful shortcuts
+> * Demonstrate useful shortcuts.

 Let's start by learning about our tool.

-* Point to the different panels: Console, Scripts, Environments, Plots
+* Point to the different panels: Console, Scripts, Environments, Plots.
 * Code and workflow are more reproducible if we can document everything that we do.
 * Our end goal is not just to "do stuff" but to do it in a way that anyone can easily and exactly replicate our workflow and results.
 * The best way to achieve this is to write scripts.
-RStudio provides an environment that allows you to do that
+RStudio provides an environment that allows you to do that.

 ### Interacting with R